Master of Science in Computer Science - Cybersecurity Engineering

 - The MSCS-CSE curriculum was acknowledged by the Department of Homeland Security and the National Security Agency as mapping to the DHS/NSA cybersecurity knowledge units.

-- For the fourth year in a row, CTU’s online Master of Science in Computer Science degree programs were ranked among the Best Online Graduate Computer Information Technology Programs by U.S. News and World Report.*
+- For the fifth year in a row, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Graduate Computer Information Technology Programs by U.S. News and World Report.*

 CTU helps adult students succeed with flexible online courses that accommodate busy schedules.
 Learn more about the program below.
 Or speak to an advisor by filling out the form to the right.